-In addition to the specific requirements for carry-on bags, there are some standard guidelines that apply to all luggage that you should consider.
-Here are some features to keep in mind.
-(For a complete guide on how to shop for the best luggage, click here.)Soft Shell Versus Hard Shell
+In addition to the specific requirements for carry-on bags, there are some standard guidelines that apply to all luggage to keep in mind while shopping.Soft Shell or Hard Shell

-Carry-ons in high-tech fabrics are more resistant than ever to wear and tear, while hard shell luggage is now more lightweight and made with materials like polycarbonate, which is less likely to crack.
+Carry-ons in high-tech fabrics are more resistant than ever to wear and tear.
+And hard shell luggage is now more lightweight and made with materials like polycarbonate, which is less likely to crack.
 Some hard shell designs even have easy-zip opening front pockets for last-minute items and electronics.
-Hard-shell carry-ons, however, have less give while being stowed onboard an aircraft.Zip It Up
+Hard-shell carry-ons, however, have less give while being stowed onboard an aircraft.Zipper Quality

-Zippers are prone to break, and it's especially inconvenient when you're miles from home (or the ground).
+Zippers are prone to breaking, and it's especially inconvenient when you're miles from home (or the ground).
 Opt for durable metal or plastic zipper chains versus coil zippers.
 Many bags also have self-repairing zippers, so travelers can simply move the zipper pull over an area where the teeth have separated to reseal.
-When shopping for a water-resistant carry-on in a hard or soft shell, be sure to check that the zipper area isn't a weak spot.Spin Your Wheels

-When investing in luggage, check for a warranty, and make sure you read the fine print.
-Even lifetime warranties often cover only manufacturing defects.
+When investing in luggage, check for a warranty — and make sure you read the fine print.
+Even lifetime warranties often only cover manufacturing defects.
 Check to see if the warranty will cover additional damage.
-For example, in our warranty buying guide, we found Briggs and Riley Luggage will cost you extra, but offers a lifetime warranty, even for damage from baggage handlers.
-Manufacturer Victorinox will even send you a temporary replacement while repairing certain lines of their luggage.
+For example, Briggs and Riley luggage will cost you extra, but offers a lifetime warranty, even for damage from baggage handlers.
+And manufacturer Victorinox will send you a temporary replacement while repairing certain lines of their luggage.

-Knowing the latest airline regulations and the selecting the right carry-on can save you travel hassles—and money—in the long run.
-Have carry-on tips?
-Share them in the comments section below.
+Knowing the latest airline regulations and the selecting the right carry-on can save you a ton of travel hassles (and money) in the long run.
+Readers, do you have any hard-won carry-on tips?
+Share them in the comments below!